MhmetPolat/calculator/README.md

 # How to Run
 1. Install Python 3.x if not already installed.
 2. Copy the code into a Python file (e.g., calculator.py).
-3. Run the script using the following command: python calculator.py
+3. Run the code using the command : python calculator.py

  Enjoy using the calculator!